bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 $ # nothing happened
 ```

-Wait what? how comes nothing happened?
+Wait what?
+How comes nothing happened?
 Hmmm it turns out something happened, but we didn't catch it!
 We just sent a request, and we didn't await a reply. let's do it now

 ### Writing our request/reply function